ExperienceLovelace/ha-floorplan/docs/_pages/home.md

 ## Feedback

 Floorplan has been created for you, but we can't make everyone happy at once.
-If you have feedback for Floorplan, please create an issue, or contact us via the discussion at [Home Assistant's Community](https://community.home-assistant.io/t/floorplan-now-available-as-a-lovelace-card/115489).
-We'll do our best to assist.
+If you have feedback for Floorplan, please create an issue, or join the [discussion](https://github.com/ExperienceLovelace/ha-floorplan/discussions).
+We'll do our best to assist you.